 FHA 203k rehab loan FAQ

 Generally, most applicants who would qualify for an FHA loan will be approved for a 203k loan, too.
-You must have 1) a 580 credit score (some lenders require 620-640); 2) a 3.5% down payment, based on purchase price plus repair costs; 3) adequate income to repay the loan; 4) U.S. citizenship or lawful permanent residency.
+You must have at least a 580 credit score (though some lenders require 620-640); at least a 3.5% down payment based on purchase price plus repair costs; adequate income to repay the loan; not too much existing debt; and U.S. citizenship or lawful permanent residency.
 In addition, you must be purchasing a home you plan to live in.

 The 203k loan covers the full purchase price of the home plus any eligible repairs (non-structural repairs for the “Limited 203k” program).
 For example, if the home price is $250,000 and $20,000 in repairs are needed, the new loan will be $270,000 plus a required contingency or “buffer” percentage.

-You can borrow up to 110 percent of the property’s proposed future value, or the home price plus repair costs, whichever is less.
+You can borrow up to 110% of the property’s proposed future value, or the home price plus repair costs, whichever is less.
 But note that your total purchase price plus repair costs must still fall within FHA loan limits for the area.
 Look up your local limit here.

 A 203k loan can be well worth the extra effort, especially if you can buy a home at a discount.
 For instance, a buyer pays $200,000 for a run-down home, but does $20,000 in repairs.
 Because the home is now in “turn-key” condition, it would be worth $240,000 on the open market.
 The buyer gains $20,000 in equity immediately.
 This scenario is not uncommon in today’s market.